penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/zabbix-trapper.md

 ![Zabbix trapper - not aligned time graph](ch04.xx-trapper-not-aligned-time-graph.png)

-That is visually unappealling and we can easily fix it by forcing Zabbix to store results not when the value was sent to Zabbix server, but at the 00 seconds of the minute the script was started:
+That is visually unappealing and we can easily fix it by forcing Zabbix to store results not when the value was sent to Zabbix server, but at the 00 seconds of the minute the script was started: